trevortombe/alberta_eci/README.md

 drilled).
 Third, “ECI.R” estimates the first principle component from this data and generates the visualization.

-The latest ECI for Jun 2025 is -0.06.
+The latest ECI for Jul 2025 is -0.26.
 The full time series since Jan 2002 is plotted below:

 <figure>